Svetlozar Rachev: FinAnalytica

 Rachev's academic work on non-Gaussian models in mathematical finance was inspired by the difficulties of common classical Gaussian-based models to capture empirical properties of financial data.
 Rachev and his daughter, Borjana Racheva-Iotova, established Bravo Group in 1999, a company with the goal to develop software based on Rachev's research on fat-tailed models.
 The company was later acquired by FinAnalytica.
-The company has won the Waters Rankings "Best Market Risk Solution Provider" award in 2010, 2012, and 2015, and also the "Most Innovative Specialist Vendor" Risk Award in 2014.